Through the engagement of many people the following projects have already been realized in our community center on the island of Lesvos:

 Syria & Siwtzerland

-Thanks to donations, we can distribute clothes and shoes in two big tents; one for men clothes and all shoes, and another for women and children.
+Thanks to donations, we can distribute clothes and shoes in our boutique house.
+The boutique is open on different days for men and another for women and children.
 The clothes are presented nicely on clothes rails, like in a “normal” boutique.
-Besides, there are two chanings rooms for trying clothes.
+Besides, there are chanings rooms for trying clothes.

 Nepal, Kongo, Egypt & Switzerland